 According to the drink’s creator, the Cinquecento (which means 500 in Italian), was named to celebrate the 500th anniversary of DOM Bénédictine and to honor Torin, Italy, Campari’s origin and the birthplace of the iconic Fiat Cinquecento.
 Historically, the name is short for mille-cinquecento, or 1500.
 This refers to the Italian Renaissance—a period of 16th-century enlightenment and artistic explosion.
 In any case, the drink is aptly named, taking top honors in a contest last year in addition to being selected by Gary Regan as one the best 101 cocktails of 2010.

 As far as taste goes, this is a good example of how vodka can be used thoughtfully in a drink that already contains an interesting combination of flavors.
 Bénédictine is a complex herbal liqueur and Campari, if you recall, is a bitter aperitivo.
 The fruit used here is an unsung hero—fresh grapefruit juice.
 Sure, lemon and lime are the citrus champions of mixology, but the overlooked grapefruit has a lot going for it.
 In fact, grapefruit can outperform orange juice which tends to fall flat in mixed drinks.
-I don't ever drink grapefruit juice with breakfast, nor do I enjoy eating the fruit, but I don't drink straight lemon juice or chew on lime wedges either.
+We don’t ever drink grapefruit juice with breakfast, nor do we enjoy eating the fruit, but we don’t drink straight lemon juice or chew on lime wedges either.
 Grapefruit is versatile.
-The first sip of this drink will have you thinking it's too sweet, but then the Campari swings around and gives you a bite of bitterness—or is that the grapefruit?
+The first sip of this drink will have you thinking it’s too sweet, but then the Campari swings around and gives you a bite of bitterness—or is that the grapefruit?
 A lingering finish will beg another sip as you try to wrap your brain around what you are tasting.
 Is it actually dry?
 Does the grapefruit enhance the liqueur, mellowing the Campari, or is it the other way around?

 Give the Cinquecento a chance to impress you.
 It’s fun to say and it’s easy to make.
 More importantly, it’s a tasty, honest vodka drink that you can enjoy without feeling like a mixology traitor holding an all-too-common “Fill-in-the-blank-tini”.